 General Information About Becoming a Member

 Submit an application, and once approved you will be added to our waiting list.
 Shortly thereafter, a class notification will be sent.
-Classes are held at the Bellaire United Methodist Church on Tuesday evenings (February – November) from 7-9pm.
+Classes are held at the Bellaire United Methodist Church on Tuesday evenings (February – November) .
 Leashes should be four(4) feet or shorter and please bring a soft dog brush and all of your furry companion’s necessities.

 Once approved, members will be able to access the Member’s Only section on the site.
 This section provides additional information on membership rules, forms, and more.

 - Pet therapy training classes welcome pets of any age following their first rabies shots.
 However, pets must be at least six(6) months old to receive certification.
 The sooner training starts, the better, especially for strong breeds like Boxers, Bulldogs, Rotties, Great Danes, and Mastiffs.

 - You will practice commands like “Watch Me” (very important command), “Leave It,” “Sit,” “Down,” “Stay,” “Come,” and “Heel.”

 - You will practice walking your pet near other people and other dogs, and being around many other pets, including cats that may be in class and will occasionally be encountered on visits.